jlucangelio/cs-basics/README.md

 # cs-basics
 Basic CS constructs, for interviews and such.
-I wrote most of this code to practice for my Google interview.
+I wrote most of this code to practice for my Google interviews.

 ## systems
 System software examples.